Co-Cultivation of Grapevines and Transgenic American Chestnuts: Improving Water Relations through Niche Facilitation

 3. Photosynthetic and water use differences among treatments

-3. Agricultural Outreach: To promote the adoption of this regionally novel co-cultivation method within Northeastern vineyards–e.g. the wine region of the Finger Lakes–I will visit local vineyards and farmers and present my work to stakeholders and organizations within ESF’s existing network of outreach and communications.
-Thus far, I have led and participated in:
+3. Agricultural Outreach: To promote the adoption of this regionally novel co-cultivation method within Northeastern vineyards–e.g. the wine region of the Finger Lakes–I visited local farmers and presented my work to stakeholders and organizations within ESF’s existing network of outreach and communications.
+I led and participated in:

 1. Networking and professional engagement opportunities